CAVE CLEAN UP

 Clean Up: Buckets, Trash Bags

-Refreshment: A tasty brew from Deschutes Brewery
+Refreshment: A tasty brew from a local brewery & bubbly water

 Transportation: to and from the event, departing from our office